camille-davis/install-arch/README.md

 Check for errors (don't reboot until fixed): `mount -a`

-Set a low swappiness value permanently (I forget why I did this, maybe so I can use the swapfile just for hibernation but I still haven't set up hibernation): create configuration file at `/etc/sysctl.d/99-swappiness.conf` and add `vm.swappiness = 1`.
+Set a low swappiness value permanently so we only use it for hibernation: create configuration file at `/etc/sysctl.d/99-swappiness.conf` and add `vm.swappiness = 1`.

 TODO: Can I do this at the moment of partitioning the disk instead?